7Block Labs

 Developing “Ticket Scalping” Prevention with NFT Rails

-• Target audience: VPs of Ticketing, CTOs/CIOs at ticketing platforms, Venue/Festival Ops Directors, University Athletics Ticketing, and Procurement leads selecting next‑gen ticketing infrastructure.
+• Target audience: We're talking to VPs of Ticketing, CTOs/CIOs from ticketing platforms, Venue and Festival Operations Directors, folks in University Athletics Ticketing, and Procurement leads who are keen to explore cutting-edge ticketing infrastructure.

 • Your keywords: “resale price ceilings,” “purchase limits enforcement,” “all-in pricing compliance,” “non-transferable passes,” “bot mitigation at onsale,” “age-gating via verifiable credentials,” “gasless wallet UX,” “secondary market policy in code,” “ERP/CRM reconciliation.”